Search

 Woman looking at fitness watch

-Common sense tells us if we burn more calories than we take in, we’ll lose weight.
+Common sense tells us that if we burn more calories than we take in, we’ll lose weight.
 That’s a pretty simple theory, and it’s one that we aren’t always diligent about.
-We need to step up on our basic thinking and keep in mind that we need to be vigilant with tracking our diets and exercise.
+We need to step up our basic thinking and be vigilant about tracking our diets and exercise.

 Get Moving